Achronus/ai-experiments/experiments/lcm/README.md

 Here's a breakdown of each folder and file in this directory:

+- `config/` - a folder for configuration settings like loading `YAML` files.
 - `sonar/` - a folder for the SONAR model.
 - `linear/` - houses components for `Linear` layers.